What does the future of education and Hagwons in South Korea look like, post Covid-19,?

 Top priority for Korean parents is English!
-There are tens of thousands of English Hagwons in Korea.
+There are tens of thousands of English Hagwons in South Korea.
 A Hagwon is effectively a private learning centre that almost all Korean students will have attended at one time or another to supplement the learning that they get in normal schooling.
 Most of these learning centres focus on memorisation and not so much on creativity, with many of the expatriate teachers in these centres complaining about the amount of pressure and work the students are subject to.

 The style of Korean education has led to a generation of followers in Korea, instead of innovative thinkers in the Korean workforce which is now catastrophically lacking.
 Korean students are focussed on test results and high grades in order to get into the best universities in Korea.
 They lack true passion and dream goals.
 With a rise in AI and machine learning, more jobs in Korea are becoming obsolete and this is leading to a need for students to become entrepreneurs whereby the next generation can be creativity, think laterally and to demonstrate strong communications skills in order to succeed.

 What covid-19 has so clearly identified is the need for education institutions to innovate and it is inevitable that some Hagwons will almost certainly have to close due to the impact of coronavirus and local distancing measures.
 What will inevitably follow is student learning at home, online and therefore Hagwons will need to innovate in order to move forward and collect market share.
 5G technology will appear in Korea this year and will allow students to embrace digital education in a range of formats and on a range of different mobile devices.
 Education influencers will be in high demand and VR teaching will become an important source of technology.

 Changing the Norms of Hagwons in South Korea